mstraughan86/Mercurys-Charge/README.md

 - [ ] Cross-Platform with Rocket.Chat

 ```
-How to develop a submodule:
+How to develop a submodule instructions:
 make an easy echo command.

 - show how to make an additional command, using test as the base